mwojnars/hypertag/README.md

 ### Control blocks

-Last but not least, control blocks of multiple types are available in Hypertag to help you manipulate input data directly inside the document without going back and forth between Python and templating code:
+Last but not least, control blocks of multiple types are available in Hypertag to help you manipulate the input data directly inside the document without going back and forth between Python and templating code.
+The blocks available:

 - **if-elif-else**
 - **try-else**